Medology/.github/.github/ISSUE_TEMPLATE/Standard-Dependencies-Issue-Template.md

 - [ ] Unit tests passing

 ## Announcement Message
+releasenotes: Changes have been made that affect < some portion of the system >.
+Please let us know if you have any difficulties < doing whatever they do with that part of the system  >
 devchat: < Dependency name > has been updated to <dependency target version> See <link to new features or this Issue > for available features and fixes

 ## Progress